MERKLE-TREE

 Injective Encodings

-Encoding for SHA256 is trivial in that it already operates on byte strings, so there is no extra work to be done.
-For most of the other hashing functions we care about, however, S is a sequence of finite field elements, and we therefore need to perform encoding.
+Encoding for classical hash functions like SHA256 is trivial in that they already operates on bytestrings, so there is no extra work to be done.
+On the other hand, for arithmetic hash functions like Poseidon(2), S is a sequence of finite field elements, and we therefore need to perform encoding.

 E_s: List[byte] -> List[FieldElement],